wolram/VotoData/README.md

 <a href="https://github.com/JCodesMore/ai-website-cloner-template/blob/master/LICENSE"><img src="https://img.shields.io/badge/license-MIT-blue" alt="MIT License" /></a> <a href="https://github.com/JCodesMore/ai-website-cloner-template/stargazers"><img src="https://img.shields.io/github/stars/JCodesMore/ai-website-cloner-template?style=flat" alt="Stars" /></a> <a href="https://discord.gg/hrTSX5yTpB"><img src="https://img.shields.io/discord/1400896964597383279?label=discord" alt="Discord" /></a>

-A reusable template for reverse-engineering any website into a clean, typed Next.js codebase using AI coding agents. **Recommended: [Claude Code](https://docs.anthropic.com/en/docs/claude-code) with Opus 4.6 for best results** — but works with a variety of AI coding agents.
+A reusable template for reverse-engineering any website into a clean, modern Next.js codebase using AI coding agents.

+**Recommended: [Claude Code](https://docs.anthropic.com/en/docs/claude-code) with Opus 4.6 for best results** — but works with a variety of AI coding agents.

 Point it at a URL, run `/clone-website`, and your AI agent will inspect the site, extract design tokens and assets, write component specs, and dispatch parallel builders to reconstruct every section.